-If you have no capital losses from assets you disposed of this year and no unapplied net capital losses from earlier years, go to step 5 on the next page.
+If you have no capital losses from assets you disposed of this year and no unapplied net capital losses from earlier years, go to step 5.

-If you made any capital losses this year, deduct them from the amount you wrote at H. If you have unapplied net capital losses from earlier years, deduct them from the amount remaining after you deduct any capital losses made this year.
+If you made any capital losses this year, deduct them from the amount you wrote at \mathbf{H} .
+If you have unapplied net capital losses from earlier years, deduct them from the amount remaining after you deduct any capital losses made this year.
 Deduct both types of losses in the manner that gives you the greatest benefit.